Liannaccone/abundance/README.md

 ## Getting Started

-### When you first visit Abundant, click the "signup" button located on the homepage.
+### When you first visit Abundance, click the "signup" button located on the homepage.

 ![homescreen](/public/assets/images/screenshots/homescreen.png)